Lobby Day – June 2, 2022

 Once the briefing is concluded you will be ready to go to the statehouse and lobby.
 Feel free also to attend any of the legislative committee hearings scheduled for that day in the statehouse.
 The legislative schedule will be included in your packet.
 The statehouse is within walking distance of the OEA building, but comfortable shoes are recommended.

 Step 5.
 Feedback and Follow Up

 It is very useful for our ongoing lobbying to have your feedback about your lobby day experience.
 We ask that you provide that information to GR.
-A debriefing form will be included in your packet.
 This information will aid the OEA lobbyists in their efforts by knowing what was discussed in your meetings and what you were told by legislators or staff.
 Your feedback is also invaluable in helping to improve the lobby day experience for OEA members.